What is the best plant-based milk?

 Ultimately, our diet is not defined by a single food or drink, so opt for the plant milk alternative that you enjoy the most or one that works best for how you intend to use it, or you feel most comfortable with its environmental impact.

 So which milk should you use?

 For taste and consistency, it depends on what you're using it for as some milks lend themselves better to certain recipes.
-It is worth taking into account whether the milk is fortified with Vitamin D, B2, B12, Calcium and Iodine so you are not missing out on essential nutrients.
+It is worth taking into account whether the milk is fortified with Vitamin D, B2, Vitamin B12, Calcium and Iodine so you are not missing out on essential nutrients.
 Limit your sugars by opting for unsweetened and remember alternative does not mean 'similar to'!

 If you enjoyed this article, we think you'll like reading: 'Foods & nutrients that can help and hinder sleep'.

 Discover our range of vegan vitamins and supplements.